fafnirZ/6843-report1-my-part/feedifier.md

 ### v3.feedifier

-v3's exploit is basically identical to v2 with some changes in the dtd file
+v3's exploit is basically identical to v2 with some changes in the DTD file

 ```html
 <!ENTITY % beg "<![CDATA[">